nicjac/blog/_pages/ai-in-eyecare.md

 permalink: /ai-in-eyecare/
 ---

+As `Principal AI Architect` at [Orbis](www.orbis.org), my goal is to ensure that communities in low- and middle-icome countries are not left behind by the AI in healthcare / eye care revolution.

+This page explains why urgent action is required, and what can be done about it.

 ### Most cases of blindness worldwide are preventable

 - Around 250 million people in the world are blind or visually impaired [^1]